This is a copy-edited and slightly expanded version of the printed text.

 It was agreed that we would write a letter, couched as if from casual readers, to the paper.
 We did.
 It never got into the paper.
 But in the next issue of Militant there was another article, signed by Ted Grant, in which he conceded various points in the letter without mentioning it, and then essentially repeated the line of the first article.
 He added to the political mess a bit of philosophical ultra-leftism; union-shackling laws would stimulate rather than quash militancy.

 That was to look at the affairs of the labour movement, in which we were supposedly an activist force, as from a great distance - from a philosophical watch-tower far away.
-Again, it was both true and not entirely true.
+Again, as "prediction", it was both true and not entirely true.

 Things would not always be favourable to the labour movement and to militancy.
 The labour movement was roused in 1969, and again, on a larger scale, with Tory anti-union legislation actually on the books, in 1972-4.
 But there came a time - as we said in response to Grant's sleep-walking vulgar evolutionist complacency there might - when, with the labour movement weakened by disappointment with the Wilson government which trade union militancy had effectively put into office in 1974, and by mass unemployment, the Thatcher anti-union laws were installed.
 They have been a powerful force against industrial militancy ever since.

 Militant's approach was wrong in principle.
 Our role should never be to preach complacency to the working class and the labour movement.
 And the idea that the labour movement was too strong then ever to be defeated, was foolish and irresponsible (as we said in the analysis of RSL politics which we produced in mid-1966).